userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

       fi
 ```

-This part uses `override-pull` and `override-build` to define custom *pull* and *build* steps as follows:
+This part defines custom *pull* and *build* steps as follows:
-- the *pull* step uses *apt-get* to download the *libcanberra-pulse* package from the `base` package archive
+- `override-pull` runs *apt-get* to download the *libcanberra-pulse* package from the package archives used by `core22`
-- the *build* step uses *dpkg* to extract the library from the downloaded package to the part's installation directory
+- `override-build` runs *dpkg* to extract the contents of the downloaded package to the part's installation directory

-We set the `plugin` to `nil` as we don't need Snapcraft to take any actions other than simply copying the contents of the installation directory into the snap during the *stage* and *prime* steps.
+We set the `plugin` to `nil` as we don't want Snapcraft to take any actions other than those listed in our custom *stage* and *prime* steps.

 Finally, KCalc expects to find the library file (*libcanberra-pulse.so*) and the sound effect (*Oxygen-Sys-App-Message.ogg*) in particular locations in the `/usr` directory, rather than the actual locations of those files in our snap.
-We can add a `layout` section to our Snapcraft file to create links between the *expected* and *actual* locations.
-See [Snap layouts](/t/snap-layouts/7207) for more information.
+We can add a `layout` section to create links between the *expected* and *actual* locations:

 ```yaml
 layout: